volkamerlab/kissim_app/notebooks/fingerprints/README.md

 ### Min-max cutoffs for continuous (=spatial) features

-Define the min-max cutoffs for the min-max normalization of continuous features such as the distances and moments features: Use the floor/ceiling values of the minimum/maximum values of the distances w.r.t. to each subpocket center.
+We define the min-max cutoffs for the min-max normalization of continuous features such as the distances and moments features: Use the floor/ceiling values of the minimum/maximum values of the distances w.r.t. to each subpocket center.